Game Winner: 2019: three-year-old campaign

 Game Winner was supposed to make his three-year-old debut in the San Felipe Stakes on March 9, 2019, but that race was cancelled due to the temporary closure of Santa Anita.
 Instead, he was shipped to Oaklawn Park for the Rebel Stakes a week later.
 Due to the large number of entries, the Rebel was split into two races, with Game Winner going off as the favorite in the second division.
 At the break, he bumped with Jersey Agenda to his inside and fell back to sixth place.
-Down the backstretch, he remained in sixth but was just over three lengths behind the pacesetter, Omaha Beach.
+Down the backstretch, he remained in sixth and was just over three lengths behind the pacesetter, Omaha Beach.
 Around the final turn, Game Winner commenced his drive and moved into second while racing four wide.
-Omaha Beach re-opened a two-length advantage in mid-stretch, but Game Winner then started closing again.
+Omaha Beach re-opened a two-length advantage in mid-stretch, but Game Winner started closing again.
 Omaha Beach fought back and won by a nose despite being bumped by Game Winner near the wire.

 On April 6, shortly after Santa Anita was re-opened for racing, Game Winner entered the Santa Anita Derby.
 He went off as the favorite in a field of six, with the second choice being stablemate Roadster.
-Game Winner raced four-wide around the first turn and backstretch, the started his move on the far turn while racing three wide.
+Game Winner raced four-wide around the first turn and backstretch, then started his move on the far turn while racing three wide.
 He briefly moved to the lead in mid-stretch but could not match the closing kick of Roadster, who had saved ground along the rail throughout the race.
 Game Winner finished second, beaten by half a length.

 "At the eighth pole, I knew I was going to win — I just didn't know which one," said Baffert.
 "We've just got to keep them happy and healthy, enjoy the ride, the moment.
 It's hard to get to this moment.
 There's not a better feeling than there was today."

 In the 2019 Kentucky Derby, Game Winner went off as one of the favorites in a field of nineteen.
 However, he was bumped shortly after the start of the race and dropped far behind the early leaders.
 Racing wide around both turns, he made a strong run to finish sixth.
 He was subsequently promoted to fifth place after the disqualification of Maximum Security for interference with other horses.

 Game Winner did not enter the 2019 Preakness Stakes, and in late May, Baffert ruled him out of running in the 2019 Belmont Stakes.
-It was later revealed the colt was suffering from a bad back, from which he was given some time off to recover.
+It was later revealed that the colt was suffering from a bad back, from which he was given some time off to recover.
 He returned to the racecourse on July 13 in the Los Alamitos Derby, winning by five lengths as the 1-20 favorite.